-At the end of August 2021, the trust had 1366 employees.
+At the end of August 2022, the trust had 1,386 employees.

 We create an environment in which our people can make a positive contribution. develop their careers and reach their potential.
-Our ambition is to be an employer of choice across the Education sector and across Bradford
+Our ambition is to be an employer of choice across the Education sector and across Bradford.

 At Board level: Employees are a key asset to the Trust.
 We can't have great schools without great people.
-The BDAT "Growth to Great" strategy is now in its second year of a three-year strategy with the main emphasis being enabling the Trust to be an employer of choice.
-The Board receives regular updates on progress against the Trust's Employee strategic objectives including key performance recruitment and retention data Two additional all-staff temperature checks were conducted during 2020-2021 to ensure staff wellbeing, workload, safety, and morale was monitored and informed Trust decisions
+The BDAT "Growth to Great" strategy is now in its final year of a three-year strategy with the main emphasis being enabling the Trust to be an employer of choice.
+The Board receives regular updates on progress against the Trust's Employee strategic objectives including key performance recruitment and retention data.
+The Trust board has created a BDAT People subcommittee to focus on staffing development across BDAT and an Inclusion committee that has a golden thread through all aspects of BDAT work.